toraritte/nix-tome/draft.md

 open source software—because the effort of dealing with the dependencies can increase super-linearly with each additional dependency.

+> Admonishment (NOTE):
+(Add a note or a link here to sections describing what a component is.
+In the PhD thesis, the section is "3.1 What is a component?".
+Figure out where to put it.)

 ## 1.1 Software deployment

 Software deployment is the problem of managing the distribution of software to end-user machines.